rileykwok/Food-Classification/README.md

 - wrong labels
    - empty plate in the first pic of the baklava
    - looks more like a pizza than an apple pie for the first apple pie pic
-   - missing apple pie in the last apple pie pic
+   - looks like an ice cream than an apple pie in the last apple pie pic
    - strange colours of the last baby pork ribs pic

 The size of the images are also inconsistent as shown in the height against width plot shown below, but all the images have at least one side with 512 pixels, so we dont have to worry about extremely small images that is pixelated.